Bengali Hindu wedding: Sindoor Daan

-Sindoor Daan is a significant ritual in a traditional Bengali wedding, marking the official union of the bride and groom.
-During this ceremony at the Chadnatala (wedding altar), the groom applies sindoor (vermilion) to the bride’s hair parting using a konke (traditional rice measuring utensil), signifying her transition into married life.
+Sindoor Daan is a significant ritual in a traditional Bengali wedding, marking the union of the bride and groom.
+During this ceremony at the Chadnatala (wedding altar), the groom applies sindoor (vermilion) to the bride's hair parting using a konke (traditional rice measuring utensil), signifying her transition into married life.
 He then places a Lajja-Bostro, a new saree from his family, over her head as a gesture of acceptance and protection.
 This ritual marks the conclusion of the wedding, establishing their bond as husband and wife.
 The sindoor serves as a lifelong symbol of commitment, respect, and marital devotion in Bengali tradition.

 Post-wedding rituals

 Bou Boron – A new bride stands on a flat plate containing a mixture of alta (lac dye) and milk.

 Bou Boron

-Upon the bride and groom's arrival at the groom's house, the Bodhu-Boron (or Bou-Baran) ceremony is performed to warmly welcome them.
+Upon the bride and groom's arrival at the groom's house, the Bodhu Boron (or Bou Boron) ceremony is performed to welcome them.
 The women involved in the ritual step outside the door, where one of them pours water from a brass pitcher (kolshi) onto the ground under the car.
 The mother (or eldest female relative) of the groom, along with other relatives, receives the couple with warmth.
-The mother or senior female member of the family also boils milk in a small earthen pot (matir-hari), and the bride looks at it to symbolize prosperity and abundance in the new home.
-This act is part of the Dudh-Ondh-Lano ritual, where the flowing milk represents abundance, and the groom turns down the boiling milk using a betel nut cracker (janti), known as the Dudh-uthlano rite.
+The mother or senior female member of the family also boils milk in a small earthen pot (matir hari), and the bride looks at it to symbolise prosperity and abundance in the new home.
+This act is part of the Dudh Ondh Lano ritual, where the flowing milk represents abundance, and the groom turns down the boiling milk using a betel nut cracker (janti), known as the Dudh-uthlano rite.

 The bride and groom then sit on a low wooden seat (pidi), and the groom's relatives perform the Baran ceremony.
 The bride, holding a brass pitcher (kolshi) with water, catches a live fish (lyata).
-Afterward, an elder woman from the groom’s family brings a flat stone plate containing a mixture of alta (lac dye) and milk.
+Afterward, an elder woman from the groom's family brings a flat stone plate containing a mixture of alta (lac dye) and milk.
 The elder woman holds the plate under the bride's feet, and the bride steps on a white cloth, leaving her footprints imprinted in red dye and milk.
-This symbolizes the steps of Goddess Lakshmi, marking the arrival of prosperity and blessings into the new household.
+This symbolises the steps of Goddess Lakshmi, marking the arrival of prosperity and blessings into the new household.